dart-lang/site-www/src/_guides/language/effective-dart/style.md

 as in the following cases:

 * When adding code to a file or library that already uses `SCREAMING_CAPS`.
-* When generating Dart code that's parallel to Java code — for example, in enumerated types generated from [protobufs.][]
+* When generating Dart code that's parallel to Java code—for example, in enumerated types generated from [protobufs.][]

 {{site.alert.note}}
   We initially used Java's `SCREAMING_CAPS` style for constants.
 We